bloated betta

 Pregnancy

-If the problem is simply caused by constipation, then your fish can stay in his main tank.ย
+If the problem is simply caused by constipation, then your fish can stay in its main tank.

 Moving your fish will stress him to some degree, but a temporary relocation will prevent his tankmates from becoming sick.
 Also, treating your betta will be much easier if he’s living in isolation, and he will find it easier to rest and recover without being hassled by his tankmates.

-While your betta is undergoing treatment, be sure to observe him carefully for changes in his condition.
+While your betta is undergoing treatment, observe him for changes in his condition.

-Prevention is definitely better than cure when it comes to bloat.
-Disease prevention is actually pretty straightforward.
+Prevention is better than cure when it comes to bloat, and preventing the condition is pretty straightforward.

 Cleanliness

-Always provide your fish with a clean tank.
-Performing 25% water changes each week will help to remove ammonia and fish waste from the tank.
+Always provide your betta fish with a clean tank.
+Performing a 25% water change each week will help to remove ammonia and fish waste from the tank.
 Also, water changes can help to remove harmful parasites and bacteria from the tank.

 The lower the levels of ammonia and organic waste products that your tank contains, the lower the levels of nitrites and nitrates will be, which is great news for your fish.
 You should also have a proper filtration system installed in the tank to process and remove nitrites and nitrates from the water, keeping the environment healthy for your fish.